pakeke-constructor/umg-mod-monorepo/tech_debt.md

 like particles, light, outlines, etc etc will still be applied normally :)

+Also, change the `item_rendering` to include `lookX` and `lookY` components; should read off of these components.
+ALSO: Maybe put this code in a separate file??
+Like `look_direction.lua` or something?
+It doesn't really make sense for it to be in `item_rendering.lua`.
+Basically just split up the files a bit and clean everything up.

+TODO: Should we put `lookX` and `lookY` in the base mod? --> make a `look_direction.lua` file.
+This way, we can tie it in with `faceDirection` too.

 Refactor terrain a bit:
 Terrain should always be an entity!!!
 None of this manual-generated-id rubbish; that's what entities are for